Sole Jaimes: International career

 Jaimes represented Argentina at the 2008 FIFA U-20 Women's World Cup.
 At senior level, she played two Copa América Femenina editions (2014 and 2018), scoring five goals in the latter, and the 2015 Pan American Games.

+Personal life

+Jaimes has a relationship with Canadian-born Italian footballer Kelly Chiavaro.
+The pair met in Italy where they both played soccer for Napoli.
+In September 2023, the couple announced they were expecting a baby girl in February 2024.